imixs/imixs-marty/src/site/markdown/ui/userinput.md

  The custom tag 'userInput' provides the following attributes:

  * value : defines the workitem value to store the usernames (do not use itemList here!)
  * editmode : default = true - if false no input and changes are allowed (read only mode)
  * render : defines an optional component id to be rendered if the userlist changed. (see UserListInput)

 ### Layout the UserInputList
 There are a set of CSS classes that can be used for the layout of the component.

+ * imixs-usergroup - input field to search for users
  * marty-userinput - outer div
  * marty-userinput-inputbox - the input box to search for profiles containing a suggest feature
  * marty-userinput-suggestresultlist - the result list of a search
  * marty-userinput-suggestresultlist-entry - a result list entry